admin1

 Why are lead weights being replaced by alternatives?

-Lead weights are being phased out due to their environmental risks.
-Many regions have banned or restricted their use.
-Zinc and steel alternatives provide safer, sustainable options without compromising performance.
-Switching to lead-free weights supports eco-friendly practices and complies with regulations.
+Lead weights are being phased out due to environmental and health risks.
+Many regions have restricted their use.
+Zinc and steel provide safer, sustainable solutions while maintaining performance standards.

 Have any Questions about product?